maghorbani/Hall-Effect-Simulation-COMSOL/README.md

-Please [write your opinion about this project to me](mailto:mohammad.alighorbani@email.kntu.ac.ir).
-I'm open to continuing this work if you like to co-operate
+Please feel free to contact me about this project [on my email](mailto:maghorbani759@gmail.com).